-Please find the AGM meeting minutes below.
+Please find the recent minutes of the latest meetings below.

 We would like to thank the Friends' of Woodfield for all of their support during the academic year.
 We are extremely grateful and appreciative of the support we have received from the committee, parents, carers, grandparents and friends'.

 We would also like to thank our parents, carers and grandparents for supporting all of our events, your additional support for pupils' activities and school trips is always invaluable and very much appreciated.

 The Friends' of Woodfield Constitution

 The name of the Association shall be "The Friends' of Woodfield".

 The object of the Association is to advance the education of pupils in the school.
 In furtherance of this object, the Association may:

 develop more extended relationships between the staff, parents and other associated with the school;